cmu-sei/iides/examples/example4.md

 - **`Ttp vocab`**:
  IIDES
 - **`Tactic`**:
- Data Exfiltration (*7*) - Data (or copies of data) is removed from the organization without permission or explicitly against permission to use in an unauthorized way.
+ Data Exfiltration (*7*) &mdash; Data (or copies of data) is removed from the organization without permission or explicitly against permission to use in an unauthorized way.
 - **`Technique`**:
- Own Account After Termination/Resignation (*1.6*) - Insider gains access to their company account after their termination date.
+ Own Account After Termination/Resignation (*1.6*) &mdash; Insider gains access to their company account after their termination date.
 - **`Location`**:
-   - Remotely (*2*) - Action taken while remote (i.e. not at an organizational facility).
+   - Remotely (*2*) &mdash; Action taken while remote (i.e. not at an organizational facility).
 - **`Hours`**:
-   - Outside of Work Hours (*2*) - Insider took the action outside of their normal working hours.
+   - Outside of Work Hours (*2*) &mdash; Insider took the action outside of their normal working hours.
 - **`Device`**:
-   - Personal Mobile Device (*8*) - Personally owned moble device.
+   - Personal Mobile Device (*8*) &mdash; Personally owned moble device.
 - **`Channel`**:
-   - Personal Phone (*6*) - A phone the organization does not control or monitor.
+   - Personal Phone (*6*) &mdash; A phone the organization does not control or monitor.
 - **`Description`**:
  The insider communicated repeatedly with Chinese Intelligence officers to exchange top secret information for money.